Home Artists Posts Import Register

 “Then the boy is right.
 We should just crush those bugs to a pulp.”
 She pressed her fist in her palm.
 “No fairies, no mist.
 No mist, no problem.”

-“And how do you plan to defeat a swarm of Yellow creatures?”
+“And how do you plan to defeat a swarm of yellow creatures?”
 The bookish girl scowled.
-“Just because they're relatively weak for their grade, they are still lethal inside their natural environment.”
+“They're relatively weak for their grade but still lethal inside their natural environment.”

 “We can’t just wait here either.
 You know Kea.
 She could arrive at the same conclusion and fight them on her own.”